When your application to become an English Language Assistant has been accepted, the next step will be to prepare for your placement.

 You will receive a detailed information pack during the summer, around four to six weeks before you depart.
 This information will be specific to the country you will be working in and will cover topics such as inductions and lesson ideas.

 It is important to plan contact with your school, arranging insurance and visas, and looking after yourself when you are abroad.
-Before you leave, you may find it useful to visit the British Council's UK Students Abroad website, aimed at those looking to work or study overseas.
+Before you leave, you may find it useful to visit the British Council's UK Study Work Create website, aimed at those looking to work or study overseas.

 Contacting your school